birdneststream/asciibird/README.md

 # Current Features

 * Tabbed ASCII editing
-* Layers support with visibility and ordering
+* Layers support
+  * Show and hide layers
+  * Change layer order
+  * Double click to rename layer
 * Copy and paste between tabs
 * Remembers state on refresh and when the browser loads, can also export the state to a file and load elsewhere.
   * So you never lose your ascii art!